3rd Quarter classes begin the week of Jan 12, 2026.

 Open Spots: 0

 Science Synergy is a multi-disciplinary exploration that helps students discover the connections between scientific fields, emphasizing the interrelated nature of modern science.
 It offers a hands-on approach to the natural and physical sciences while integrating key concepts from biology, physics, chemistry, geology, and astronomy.
 Students will build a strong foundation in scientific understanding while applying critical thinking and scientific inquiry needed to succeed in middle and high school sciences.
 Each quarter centers around a unifying theme that reinforces essential principles and lab skills.
-In Biology Basics, students begin by exploring the fundamental structures and functions of living organisms.
-Topics include cell theory, classification of life, and ecological relationships, laying the groundwork for understanding the interconnectedness of biological systems.
+In Chemistry Connections, students will delve into the properties of matter, focusing on elements, compounds, and chemical reactions.
+Through hands-on activities and guided inquiry, students will gain a practical understanding of atomic structure and the periodic table.
 A lab fee of $20.00 is due payable to the instructor on the first day of class.
 Topics in this Series: Biology Basics (Quarter 1),Physics Fundamentals (Quarter 2), Chemistry Connections (Quarter 3), and Environmental Explorer (Quarter 4)

 12:00 pm-12:55 pm